hadiahmad06/osiris-workout-planner/README.md

    - `ControllerView` -> implements `AuthView`
    - `LoginView` + `RegistrationView` -> moved logo component to `AuthView`

-### Jan 4-6, 2024
-   - `CloudService` -> main access to Firebase
-   - `AuthService` -> originally `AuthViewModel`, now only includes methods related to the `user` collection
-   - `LogService` -> originally a part of `AuthViewModel`, now solely contains methods related to the `logs` collection
-   - `TodayView` -> Implemented a modular menu that can be used to set workout plans and rest day statuses.
-   - `LaunchView` -> Added a launch screen and animated the loading screen
-   - `ExerciseStats` -> Created a class to hold individual exercise stats for users.

 ## Features Implemented

 ### 1. **Authentication System**